markelsanz14/independent-rl-agents/README.md

 is to have algorithms that are independent from the application and easy to adapt to new environemnts.

+All the algorithms have been implemented using Tensorflow 2.0, but use the tf.function decorator for compiling them to graph mode for improved performance.

 ### Current status:
 | Algorithm                | Status                  | Type of Algorithm                    | Action Space | Paper Link |
 |--------------------------|-------------------------|--------------------------------------|--------------|------------|